Urban Farm Events & Programs

 If you have any questions about the CSA program, please email our Vertical Farmer, Caleb Gruber.

 In the past, MSD partnered with St. Elizabeth’s School in Denver to collaborate and help to start an Urban Farm at their school.
 For three years, MSD and St. Elizabeth’s students worked together at each campus to advance the mission of their gardening programs.
 In the first year of the partnership, St. Elizabeth’s students apprenticed at MSD, tending to our soil gardens and helping us to execute our Farmers Markets and Seedling Sales.
 In the second year, St. Elizabeth’s students instituted a hydroponics-to-salad-bar program at their own school, growing leafy greens in four Tower Gardens on their campus. in the third year, the students worked towards revitalizing seven raised beds on St. Elizabeth’s campus and continued their study of hydroponics.

 The Urban Farm program continues over the summer as well when MSD families tend to the garden and harvest the bounty!
 The Summer Gardening Program is open to all MSD families and all ages are welcome to water, harvest, and weigh the produce.
 Families love the chance to spend a morning in the garden, and they enjoy the yummy dishes they make with the produce.
 A portion of each harvest is donated to those in need.

 Adult Evening Enrichment Gardening Classes

-Join us this fall for evening adult enrichment gardening classes on the MSD campus!
+Parents are invited to join our Farm Team for evening adult enrichment gardening classes on the MSD campus!
 Bring a friend, or bring a neighbor, these classes are open to all parents and friends of the MSD community.
 More information will be available soon.